yu1guana/order_in_yaml_frontmatter/README.md

 ## Installation

 Compilation requires the `cargo` command, so if you do not have it, refer to [this page](https://www.rust-lang.org/ja/tools/install).

-If bash is running, execute the following command to install the software.
+If bash is running, execute the following command.

 ```sh
 ./install.sh
 ```

-The installation directory can be specified as an argument (if no argument is specified, the installation directory is ~/.cargo/bin).
+When using the above script, the installation directory can be specified as an argument (if no argument is specified, the installation directory is ~/.cargo/bin).

 If you do not have bash, execute the following command (please refer to [this site](https://doc.rust-lang.org/cargo/commands/cargo-install.html)).